The Devil's Bondwoman: Reviews

 The magazine movie critics generally panned this movie.

 In the November 25, 1916 issue of the Motion Picture News, Peter Milne writes:

 In the November 22, 1916 issue of The New York Clipper, the staff critic opines:

 Preservation status

+Many silent-era films did not survive for reasons as explained on this Wikipedia page.

-According to the Library of Congress website, this film has a current status of "No holdings located in archives," thus it is presumed all copies of this film are lost.
+According to the Library of Congress, all known copies of this film are lost.